parketh/full-stack-open/part2/2a-data-collection-modules.md

 ## JavaScript Arrays

-Recap of functional programming with arrays in JavaScript.
+Recap of functional programming with arrays in JavaScript:

 ### 1 - Higher-order functions